Americans left behind in Russia: What about Paul Whelan and Brittney Griner? - NewsBreak

 State Department spokesman Ned Price told CNN on Wednesday morning that Griner’s case is a “top priority” for the U.S. Price told the outlet that the department is in regular communication with her team and engaging with the embassy in Moscow to make sure they have consistent access to her.

-Price said the department is also seeking the release of Paul Whelan.Family of freed Marine Trevor Reed overjoyed at his release
+Price said the department is also seeking the release of Paul Whelan.Hutsonville High School students collaborate with local boutique

 The 52-year-old is a former U.S. Marine and corporate security executive who was arrested at a Moscow hotel in 2018.
 Russia insists that Whelan is a spy.
 Whelan has denied their claims, his family saying he was in Russia for a wedding.